miwermi/election-analysis/README.md

     | --------- | -------- | ------- | --------- |
     | Content   | Content  | Content | Content   |

-Ideally, the final code would also search for distinct Ballot IDs -- and ultimately Voter IDs, if we were able to gather and use that information.
-Since elections are typically anonymous, there is always a likely margin of error (especially when independent units - districts, states, etc. - do not use the same standard to ID voters or the same standard for ballots).
-Voter IDs and Ballot IDs will most likely never be stored in the same data source as the voting information.
+Ideally, the final code would also search for distinct Ballot IDs -- and ultimately Voter IDs, if only we were able to gather and use that information!
+Since elections are typically anonymous, there is always a likely margin of error on the accuracy of the data collected (especially when independent units - districts, states, etc. - do not use the same standard voterIDs or the same standards for ballots).
+Voter IDs and Ballot IDs will most likely never be stored in the same data source as voting information, ever, and that is a good thing, becuase it involves the privacy of the voter.
+However...
 I would feel much better about my code if that data could be collected and I could run a few queries to find duplicates or quirky-looking anomalies and decide what might be best to do about them.

 Perfect data is always the dream... :)